KN-Zhang/KN-Zhang.github.io/_pages/about.md

 Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), 2024

-- We take a deep look at the attention mechanism of SuperGlue and re-evaluate cross-attention and self-attention from the perspective of traditional feature matching and filtering.
+- We take a deep look at the attention mechanism of SuperGlue and rethink cross-attention and self-attention from the perspective of traditional feature matching and filtering.
 Our well-designed attention approach leads to significant performance improvements on several benchmarks.
 </div>
 </div>